The Settlement Checking Service in Manchester

-The settlement checking service is a partnership between the UK Border Agency, and Manchester City Council.
+The settlement checking service is a partnership between the UK Visas and Immigration, and Manchester City Council.

 The settlement checking service allows customers to submit their SET (M) application for permission to settle permanently (also known as indefinite leave to remain) in the UK as a spouse or partner of a British citizen or settled person, at a local authority register office.

 The service will give you assurance that your application is complete and you have paid the correct fee.
 The service will allow you to keep your valuable documents.
 Your spouse or partner will be able to keep their passport or travel documents.

 The UK Visas and Immigration has found that the settlement checking service is generally faster than the normal postal application process.
 This is due to fewer applications being rejected due to incompleteness or missing documents.

 Migrants applying for permission to settle permanently (also known as indefinite leave to remain) in the UK using form SET(M) can use the service.

 SET (M) applicants must already have been given permission to enter or remain in the UK as a spouse or partner of a British citizen or person settled in the UK and have completed, or be within 28 days of completing, 2 years in that category.

 The settlement checking service in NOT available to nationals of countries in the European Economic Area (EEA) and Switzerland.